tomjaguarpaw/blog.poisson.chat/posts/2017-01-01-monadic-profunctors.rst

   rmap f (IParser1 p q) = IParser1 (mapParser f p) q
 \end{code}

-Applying two functions at once results in a function with a definition identical to ``imap`` (up to the order of arguments), but with a more general type:
+Applying two functions at once results in a function equivalent to ``imap`` (up to the order of arguments), but with a much more general type:

 \begin{code}
 dimap :: Profunctor f => (x -> y) -> (a -> b) -> f y a -> f x b